Copycat Panera Cobblestone Muffins

 7. Cut the slices into pieces.

-9. Put apple filling on the pieces.
+9. Put the apple filling on the pieces.

 11. Make the streusel topping and sprinkle it on top.

-12. Let rise then bake the muffins.
+12. Let the muffins rise, then bake them.

 13. Make the vanilla icing and drizzle it on the muffins.